Last Updated on by Admin LB

 - Form 1 – Application for Grant of Patent

 Contains legal information such as name, contact details of the applicant, inventors, priority date etc. To be accompanied by provisional or complete specification(Form 2).

 Contains invention including title, field, background prior art , drawbacks of the known inventions, description, experimental results, drawings, abstract of the invention etc. Claims in the complete specification are legal boundaries of the invention.

-The applicants indicates India as the competent International searching authority or elects India as an International Preliminary Examining Authority in the corresponding international application; or the applicant is a start up.
+The applicant indicates India as the competent International searching authority or elects India as an International Preliminary Examining Authority in the corresponding international application, or the applicant is a start-up.

 This form is required when the applicant is authorizing a patent agent to act on his/her behalf.

 This form is required to be filed if the applicant wants that application is published before 18 months of filing.

 Note– This is a general filing procedure, various exceptions, grants, and additional requirements have been specified for some specific categories of inventions and setups.